Skip to content

 Things you should know

+This is a crowdsourced site.
 By submitting lists to the GLC, you grant the GLC a perpetual, royalty-free license to use, reproduce, modify, publish, distribute, and otherwise exercise all copyright and publicity rights with respect to those lists its sole discretion, including posting it to websites and incorporating it in other works in any current and future media, including without limitation published books.
 If you do not wish to grant the GLC these rights, it is suggested that you do not contribute your lists or any lists you find.
 All submissions are essentially anonymous, and no specific personal information is published without your permission.
 The basic idea is this: If you send me a list, you are releasing it to me to have some fun with it, to try to become a billionaire with it—and to share it with everyone. btw, I made a pretty comprehensive downloadable PDF for you to use when you go shopping.
 It’s free, and it’s called The Ultimatest Grocery List.

 Origins of the collected specimens